namm0407/real-time-object-detector-with-VLM/README.md

 # real-time-object-detector-with-VLM

+## features
+Capture: Handled by OpenCV

+Detect: YOLOv8 performs detection with bounding boxes

+Classify: detected objects by generating descriptions using the BLIP model.

 ## install libraries and dependencies
 ### Install the OpenCV library for image and video processing.
 Command: `pip install opencv-python opencv-python-headless`